Community-AI-VC/main/README.md

 <br/>

 **Market Size:** Is the market that the startup is targeting large and growing?
-This information will give you a sense of the startup's potential for scalability and growth.
+This information will give us a sense of the startup's potential for scalability and growth.

 **Problem & Solution:** What problem is the startup trying to solve, and how unique, effective, and scalable is its proposed solution?

 **Product or Service:** How does the product or service work?
 Is it easily scalable?
 Is there a strong product-market fit?
-Understanding this will give you a sense of the startup's potential profitability and growth.
+Understanding this will give us a sense of the startup's potential profitability and growth.

 **Business Model:** How does the startup plan to make money?
 How will it acquire and retain customers, and what are the costs associated with this?

 **Competition:** Who are the startup's competitors, and how does the startup differentiate itself from them?
-An understanding of the competitive landscape can give you a sense of the startup's potential to capture and maintain market share.
+An understanding of the competitive landscape can give us a sense of the startup's potential to capture and maintain market share.

 **Financials:** What are the startup's revenue, expenses, and projected growth?
 This includes understanding their burn rate, gross margin, LTV (lifetime value) to CAC (customer acquisition cost) ratio, and other financial metrics.